Dynamics of cruising swimming by a deformable sphere for two simple models: Forces exerted on the fluid and on the body

-where $\vc{s}=a\hat{\vc{r}}$ denotes a point on the undistorted sphere corresponding to polar angle $\theta$.
-On the righthand side $\varepsilon$ is an amplitude factor, $\mu_l$ is a dimensionless coefficient, and $\vc{B}_l$ is a vector spherical harmonic as defined earlier \cite{17} in spherical coordinates $(r,\theta,\varphi)$.
+with unit vectors $\vc{e}_r=\hat{\vc{r}}, \;\vc{e}_\theta$, and Legendre polynomials $P_l(\cos\theta)$ in the notation of Edmonds \cite{21}.
+On the righthand side of Eq.
+(2.11) $\varepsilon$ is an amplitude factor, and $\mu_l$ is a dimensionless coefficient.
 The first order flow corresponding to Eq.
 (2.11) is

-with Legendre polynomials $P_l$ in the notation of Edmonds \cite{21}.
 For the dipole-quadrupole swimmer $l=1$, and for the quadrupole-octupole swimmer $l=2$.
 The coordinates $(r,\theta,\varphi)$ are defined with the center of the sphere at the origin.
 The first expression in Eq.
-(2.12) implies that the first order velocity of the sphere vanishes, $\vc{U}^{(1)}=0$.
+(2.13) implies that the first order velocity of the sphere vanishes, $\vc{U}^{(1)}=0$.

 The dipolar contribution to the pressure decays as $1/r^2$.
 The momentum of the dipolar part of the flow $\vc{v}^{(1)}$ in the volume $a<r<R$ vanishes by angular integration.
 To first order the force and the momentum loss are given by